MpStyle/microservicetoolkit/README.md

 __Designed by humans, enhanced by AI.__

-Everything you need for your entire micro services development life cycle.
+Everything you need for your entire microservices development life cycle.

 __Microservice Toolkit__ is progressive/modular .NET and ASP.NET toolkit for coding fast, reliable and scalable cloud and desktop applications.